Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Randomization Tests for Quantiles of Individual Treatment Effects

 \subsection{The dependence of the $p$-value on the random ranking of ties}

-As discussed in Definition \ref{def:strat_rank_score}, our approach relies crucially on the ``random'' method (or equivalently the ``first'' method under a random ordering of units) for ranking ties, in order to ensure the distribution free property of the rank-based test statistics.
-This can be unsatisfactory in practice compared to other deterministic methods for dealing with ties (see, e.g., average statistics and scores discussed in \citet[][Pages 132--133]{HAJEK1999rank}), since the resulting inference may depend on the ordering of units.
-However, as we demonstrate below, the inference will not be too sensitive to the ordering of units, and moreover, we can conveniently calculate both the maximum and minimum of the $p$-value over all possible ordering of units.
+As discussed in Definition \ref{def:strat_rank_score}, we invoke the {\rev \textit{random}} method to deal with ties, i.e., units with equal outcomes are ranked in a random order, in contrast to the usual {\rev\textit{average}} method.
+For example, we can use the {\rev \textit{first}} method under which units with equal outcomes are ranked based on their indices, assuming the order of units has been randomly permuted independently of the treatment assignment; see the R function \textit{rank} for details of these ranking methods \citep{Rsoftware}.
+Specifically, with the {\rev \textit{first}} method, $\rank_i(\bs{y}_s) < \rank_j(\bs{y}_s)$ if and only if (a) $y_{si} < y_{sj}$ or (b) $y_{si} = y_{sj}$ and $i < j$.
+Importantly, our approach relies crucially on the {\rev \textit{random}} method {\rev or equivalently the {\rev \textit{first}} method under a random ordering of units} for ranking ties, in order to ensure the distribution free property of the rank-based test statistics.
+This can be unsatisfactory in practice compared to other deterministic methods for dealing with ties, such as the average statistics and scores discussed in \citet[][Pages 132--133]{HAJEK1999rank}, since the resulting inference may depend on the ordering of units.
+Fortunately, as we demonstrate below, the inference will not be too sensitive to the ordering of units, and moreover, we can conveniently calculate both the maximum and minimum of the $p$-value over all possible ordering of units.